vesoft-inc/nebula-docker-compose/README.md

     ```bash
     $ docker run --rm -ti --network nebula-docker-compose_nebula-net --entrypoint=/bin/sh vesoft/nebula-console:v2-nightly
+    ```

+    ```docker
     docker> nebula-console -u <user> -p <password> --address=graphd --port=9669
     ```

-    >**NOTE**: By default, the authentication is disabled, and the `-u` and `-p` options are unnecessary.
-To enbale authentication, see [Authentication Configurations](https://docs.nebula-graph.io/manual-EN/3.build-develop-and-administration/4.account-management-statements/authentication/#authentication).
+    >**NOTE**: By default, the authentication is disabled, and you can use any username or password to connect to Nebula Graph.
+To enable authentication, see [Authentication Configurations](https://docs.nebula-graph.io/manual-EN/3.build-develop-and-administration/4.account-management-statements/authentication/#authentication).

     The following information indicates that you have connected to the Nebula Graph services: